 As of iOS 13, encrypted backups must be turned on in order for PhoneView to access your Call Logs.
 There are a few steps involved to turn on backup encryption.

-Note that these steps will change in macOS 10.15 Catalina, as iTunes will be be gone.
+Note that these steps are different in macOS 10.15 Catalina, as iTunes is gone.